zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/12-electronics/10-circuitry/00-overview.md

 # Circuitry {#subpart:electronics-circuitry status=ready}

-This section introduces the concept of electrical circuits, how they are created, and their basic characteristics including voltage, current, and resistance.
-This section also contains tutorials on soldering, which is used to create circuit connections on the drone.
-The knowledge and skills in this section will prepare you to start the drone build!
+This subsection explains basic circuit elements, how to create a circuit, and fundamental circuit characteristics including voltage, current, and resistance.
+This subsection also demonstrates how changing voltages and currents can create signals that carry information about a system.